Rajbaba90/Rajbaba90/README.md

 ---

 ## 🎯 Career Objective
-Motivated Computer Science undergraduate seeking **internship / entry-level software roles** where I can apply my **Java Full Stack skills**, contribute to real-world products, and grow as a backend-focused engineer.
+Computer Science undergraduate actively seeking **internship and entry-level software roles** where I can apply my **Java Full Stack and backend development skills**, contribute to scalable systems, and grow as a professional engineer.